mmann1123/xr_fresh/writeup/paper.md

                         num_workers=12, nodata=-9999)
 ```

-The `extract_features_series` function takes a list of files, a dictionary of desired features.

 ![Time series feature set ](figures/features.png)

-The extracted features found in Figure 3 can then be used for various applications.
+The extracted features found in Figure 3 can then be used in a variety of applications.

 ## Conclusions

-`xr_fresh` is a powerful and efficient tool for automated feature extraction from gridded time series from imagery.
+`xr_fresh` is a powerful and efficient tool for automated feature extraction from gridded time series.
 Using advanced statistical methods and parallel computing, it enables the extraction of a comprehensive set of features that can significantly enhance the performance of machine learning models.
 Integration with existing Python geospatial libraries ensures that `xr_fresh` is easy to use and can be seamlessly incorporated into existing machine learning workflows.
 It also provides advanced interpolation and dimensionality reduction capabilities, addressing common challenges in remote sensing data analysis.
-Overall, `xr_fresh` represents a significant advancement in the field of remote sensing feature extraction, providing researchers and practitioners with a powerful tool for analyzing complex temporal patterns in satellite imagery.
+Overall, `xr_fresh` represents a significant advancement in the field of remote sensing feature extraction, providing researchers and practitioners with a powerful tool for analyzing complex temporal patterns in satellite or repeat imagery.

 ```{=latex}